keithmcnulty/neo4jshell/README.md

 <!-- badges: end -->

 # neo4jshell
 Efficient querying and server management for Neo4J in R using bolt and cypher-shell.
-Requires cypher-shell to be available for querying.

 ## Pre-installation notes
 This package requires uses the `ssh` package which requires `libssh` to be installed.
 See [here](https://CRAN.R-project.org/package=ssh) for more details.

+This package also requires the `cypher-shell` executable to be available **locally**.
+This is installed as standard in Neo4J installations and can usually be found in the `bin` directory of that installation.
+It can also be installed standalone using Homebrew or is available here:  https://github.com/neo4j/cypher-shell.

+It is recommended, for ease of use, that the path to the cypher-shell executable is added to your `PATH` environment variable.
+If not, you should record its location for use in some of the functions within this package.

 ## Installation